 Dan Palmer Ceramics

-I create unique one-offs or small batches of creative, unfussy and functional pots that I aim to instill with plenty of character as an antidote to anonymous and bland factory-made products.
+I create unique one-offs or small batches of creative, unfussy and functional pots that I aim to instil with plenty of character as an antidote to anonymous and bland factory-made products.

 Spontaneous throwing, varied and tactile forms, and dynamic glazes are some of what I feel make a pot intriguing and vital.
 I hope to reach people that prefer their day-to-day objects to be interesting, unique and display the touch of their creator.